MusembiCosmas/JS-Fundamentals/README.md

-This is a javascrip[t code learning on the syntax
+This is a javascrip[t code learning on the syntax of javascript